SCLOUD-PTE-LTD/docs/private-cloud/user-guide/vpn.md

 - The tenant creates a peer gateway based on the IP address of the peer gateway.
 - Tenants deploy IPSec VPN tunnels based on their needs by specifying VPN tunnel basic parameters, pre-shared keys, IKE policies, and IPSec policies.
 - The user configures the VPN for the remote gateway device with consistent VPN tunnel parameters.
 (Remote gateway device refers to the VPN routing device of the IDC data center, the VPN gateway different from the local VPC, or the VPN gateway of a third-party cloud platform.)
-- Configure routes that require communication hosts in VPC VPC according to your needs, and you do not need to configure routes if routes can be automatically delivered.
+- Configure routes that require communication hosts in VPC according to your needs, and you do not need to configure routes if routes can be automatically delivered.
 - Test network connectivity, such as virtual machines in the local VPC subnet ping IP addresses in the remote VPC network to verify that the communication is normal.

 Typically, the IKE protocol uses UDP's ports 500 and 4500 for communication, and IPSec's AH and ESP protocols use protocols 51 or 50 to work, respectively, so in order to ensure the normal operation of IKE and IPSec, you need to ensure that the gateway device or firewall applying IKE and IPSec configuration has opened traffic to the above ports and protocols.